 Increased levels of PGE1 are associated with vasodilation and anticoagulation.
 The rate of postpartum hemorrhaging has risen exponentially since 1993.
-So much so that the standard care policy with hospital birth is to administer pitocin postpartum for prevention for all women birthing in US hospitals.
+So much so that the standard care policy with hospital birth is to administer Pitocin postpartum for prevention for all women birthing in US hospitals.
 Evening Primrose Oil usage can increase this risk, especially when used in conjunction with high dose fish oils.
 The combination could lead to blood that is unable to clot properly.

 Is It Worth the Risk?

-As much as we love our anti-inflammatories, and we should, labor and birth is an inflammatory process.
+As much as we love our anti-inflammatories, and we should, labor and birth are an inflammatory process.
 Each of the hormonal cascades necessary to induce labor require inflammatory reactions to work properly.
 If we are decreasing inflammation by increasing the consumption of supplemental anti-inflammatories, this could lead to a delay in the initiation and onset of active labor, leading to an increased need for gestational inductions, or birth complications.
-Which is what women seeking these alternative methods are trying to avoid.
+Which are what women seeking these alternative methods are trying to avoid.